Types of Accounts: Real, Personal & Nominal

 Similarly, businesses sometimes purchase tangible items like land, machinery, plant, building, etc., and each of the tangibles is treated as an individual account though such types of accounts are related to things.

 Therefore, whenever a business carries out transactions, it has to mark the accounts involved and identify them.
-The next step to be followed then is applying the necessary accounting standards and golden accounting rules to keep a record of such transactions.
+The next step to be followed then is applying the necessary accounting standards and accounting golden rules to keep a record of such transactions.
 Furthermore, an account is typically recorded in a T-Format.
 A T-Account has two sides to it.
 The debit side is the name given to the left side of an account whereas the right side is called the credit side.

-Types of Accounts
+How Many Types of Accounts in Accounting Are There?

 • Personal Account